you're not too young to save for retirement

 As a student or recent graduate, retirement is probably the last thing on your mind.
-How can you even think about saving for retirement when you need to purchase a new outfit for your date this weekend, have to get the newest Droid model phone that was just released, and must go on that beach trip with all your friends next month, right?
+How can you even think about saving for retirement when you need to purchase a new outfit for your date this weekend or buy the latest model smart phone, right?
 Yes, you are only young once, but keep in mind that time waits for no one.
 Years pass by quickly and before you know it, you'll be at retirement age and will need sufficient funds to support your golden years.
 Use these tips to start saving for retirement now.

 Start Saving Early